-The revised standard aims at strengthening the consistent use of our PEFC trademarks worldwide, while also making it easier for consumers to understand what the PEFC logo stands for.
+The new trademark standard, which replaced the PEFC Logo Usage Rules, strengthens the consistent use of PEFC trademarks worldwide, while also making it easier for consumers to understand what the PEFC logo stands for.

-Find out more about the expected changes to our revised PEFC Trademarks standard:
+Find out more about the changes to our revised PEFC Trademarks standard:

 Want to know more?

-To provide you with more information about the proposed changes to both standards, we held a series of webinars during the public consultations.
+To provide you with more information about the changes to both the Chain of Custody and PEFC Trademarks standards, we held a series of webinars during the public consultations.
 You can listen to the recording of the first webinar and see the answers to the questions asked during the first two webinars:

 - July 2016: First WG meeting